cjd/adebenham-web/content/posts/musicxml-midi-for-arduino.md

 To actually use this generated include file I created a function 'playMelody' which is called regularly during the running of a sketch.

-Each time it runs it checks if it is time to play the next note, if so then it reads the next note from the array,calls 'tone' to play it and then sets a variable to say when the next note should be played.Â  If it is not yet time to play the next note then it quickly returns (there is not much latency added by calling the function so it's okay to call too often)
+Each time it runs it checks if it is time to play the next note, if so then it reads the next note from the array,calls 'tone' to play it and then sets a variable to say when the next note should be played.
+If it is not yet time to play the next note then it quickly returns (there is not much latency added by calling the function so it's okay to call too often)

 ``` perl
 boolean playMelody()